1app.energy Blog

 This is where most comparisons stop being useful.

-On Agile, to realise the full benefit, your battery needs to:
+On Agile, to benefit properly, your battery needs to:

 • Read the 24-hour price schedule published each afternoon